 If you would like to enable the restrict network option on your Threat Manager appliance, complete the following steps:

-- In the Alert Logic console, click Threat Manager from the drop-down list at the top of the page.
+- In the Alert Logic console, click Configuration in the main menu.

-- Click the edit icon on the far right of the appliance assignment that you'd like to apply the restrict network option to.
+- Click on the pencil icon to the far right of the appliance that you'd like to apply the restrict network option to.

 - Check the Restrict Network box.